 What are the symptoms?

 Symptoms tend to be mild at first.
 You may have only a few symptoms or a lot of them.
 The most common symptoms are: Acne.
 Weight gain and trouble losing weight.
 Extra hair on the face and body.
 Often women get thicker and darker facial hair and more hair on the chest, belly, and back.
 Thinning hair on the scalp.
 Irregular periods.
 Often women with PCOS have fewer than nine periods a year.
 Some women have no periods.
 Others have very heavy bleeding.
 Fertility problems.
-Many women with PCOS have trouble getting pregnant (
+Many women with PCOS have trouble getting pregnant (infertility).
+Depression.
+Most women with PCOS grow many small cysts on their ovaries.
+That is why it is called polycystic ovary syndrome.
+The cysts are not harmful, but lead to hormone imbalances.

 What causes PCOS?